 She, to take back her honour, and keep Tarquin from blackening her name, sent word to her husband of what had happened, and killed herself.
 A dissident noble named Brutus used her death to start a civil war and depose Tarquin, thus beginning the Roman republic.

 Fast-forward a couple of millenia from the events of the Roman republic.
 A young woman opens the front door, thinking it’s the neighbour calling.
 But no, it’s a psychopath who shoots her in the stomach, strips her naked, and then shows the pictures to her father, whom he has kidnapped.
-You would be forgiven for thinking you’re reading about South American death squad in the 1970s, or perhaps Saddam Hussein’s goons.*
+You would be forgiven for thinking you’re reading about a South American death squad in the 1970s, or perhaps Saddam Hussein’s goons.*

 But no, it’s a comic called The Killing Joke, and Batgirl is the victim of the Joker’s insane games.
 The purpose: to drive Commissioner Gordon, her father, mad.
 The larger purpose was to show Batman that anyone can be driven over the edge by “one bad day”.

 Note that like Lucretia, Barbara Gordon does not “own” her story.
 Her suffering, humiliation and possible death are plot points in Gordon’s and Batman’s stories.
 Later, in a different comic, she reemerged as the Oracle, using her background in library studies and phenomenal memory to fight crime from her wheelchair.
 But the actual Killing Joke storyline uses her and drops her.
 The one didn’t grow out of the other.
 I wish I could remember who said that the new team rescued the story from the rubble.